shivsharan10/AAVE-Collateral-Pool/README.md

 ### Transfer and Repay
 In the repay function you can repay the loan in three steps:

-A. First, transfer the asset from the member to the smart contract.
+A. First, transfer the asset from the member to the smart contract.<br/>
-B. Next, approve the dai to be spent by the pool.
+B. Next, approve the dai to be spent by the pool.<br/>
-C. In the repay function you can repay the loan in three steps:
+C. In the repay function you can repay the loan in three steps:<br/>

 Finally, repay the pool on behalf of the collateral group.
 You will need to choose the same interest rate mode as you did in the borrow function.